godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Redis Datasource.md

 Configure your Redis data source with connection string.

 ### 2. Get a Value
-Workflow to get a value from redis.
+function to get a value from redis.

 ```
 import { GSContext, GSStatus, GSDataSource } from "@godspeedsystems/core";